Thakshaka/UniHope/README.md

 To address these challenges, we developed UniHope to automate this complex process.
 UniHope includes a machine learning model trained to predict cutoff Z scores for the upcoming year by analyzing historical data up to 10+ years and filtering out suitable courses for each student.
 What sets UniHope apart is its innovative approach to digitizing a complex manual task through modern technologies, ensuring a more effective and efficient solution.
 By developing UniHope, we aim to solve this long-standing problem for students and empower them to make informed decisions quickly and confidently, saving them time and reducing stress during a critical phase of their lives.

-## Future Plans

-UniHope is currently in beta testing, with plans for a full release targeting 2024 G.C.E Advanced Level students.
-We're particularly focused on ensuring high accuracy in UniHope's predictions as we understand the critical nature of these decisions in students' lives.
-We're also developing additional features to support students throughout their university application journey, from course selection to final placement.

 ## Screenshots

 |             ![home.png](./assets/images/home.png)             |